amitsaha/amitsaha.github.io/content/linux_shell_autocompletion.md

 Let's break this down:

-The first column is how long the external program executed for in milliseconds (the numbers seem weird to me, but that's a different problem).
+The first column is how long the external program executed for in milliseconds (the number seem weird to me, but that's a different problem).
 The second column gives us the process ID and the third column shows us the external program along with the arguments it was executed it.
 We can see that the script `/tmp/git_suggestions` is executed and the command for which the auto-completion suggestions are being shown is provided as the first argument.